typedb/typedb-docs/0001-typedb/02-dev/03-match.md

 get $p;
 ```

-The above query uses disjunctions to ensure one of two patterns are matched:
+The above query uses disjunctions to ensure one of two statements are matched:

 1. Finds all `person` entities that have a `full-name` attribute ($n).
 2. Checks to see if `$n` contains the text “Masako” **OR** if `$n` contains the text “Kevin”: